Health Protection (Coronavirus, Wearing of Face Coverings on Public Transport) (England) Regulations 2020

 The Health Protection (Coronavirus, Wearing of Face Coverings on Public Transport) (England) Regulations 2020 (SI 2020/592) is a statutory instrument (SI) brought into force on 15 June 2020 by the Secretary of State for Transport, Grant Shapps, in response to the COVID-19 pandemic.
 The regulations required the wearing of a face covering when travelling on public transport such as trains, buses and aircraft in England, later extended to include taxis and private hire vehicles.
-The regulations were revoked on 18 July 2021, five minutes before they would otherwise have expired.
+The regulations were revoked on 18 July 2021.

+Prior government announcement

+On 4 June 2020, Grant Shapps announced that the government was to introduce regulations to make it mandatory for passengers to wear face coverings when using public transport in England.
+Official advice remained that people should continue to work from home and to avoid public transport wherever possible.

 Initial regulations

 Legal basis

-The regulations were introduced by way of a Statutory Instrument made by the Secretary of State for Transport, Grant Shapps, using emergency powers available to him under the Public Health (Control of Disease) Act 1984.
-The regulations themselves state the legal basis for using such powers, namely "the serious and imminent threat to public health which is posed by the incidence and spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in England"; he also certified that the restrictions "are proportionate to what they seek to achieve, which is a public health response to that threat."
+The regulations were introduced by way of a statutory instrument made by the Secretary of State for Transport, Grant Shapps, using emergency powers available to him under the Public Health (Control of Disease) Act 1984.
+The regulations themselves stated the legal basis for using such powers, namely "the serious and imminent threat to public health which is posed by the incidence and spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in England"; he also certified that the restrictions "are proportionate to what they seek to achieve, which is a public health response to that threat."

+An explanatory memorandum accompanying the draft regulations explained that "social distancing is likely to be increasingly difficult to manage at all times on public transport as restrictions are relaxed and demand for transport services increases.
+Mandating the use of face coverings, when used alongside other measures, therefore offers a reasonable protective measure to reduce the risk of infection on contamination by a virus that presents a significant harm to public health."

 The regulations were made on 14 June, and were laid before parliament and simultaneously came into force the next day.
 The Secretary of State used section 45R of the Public Health (Control of Disease) Act 1984 to enact the regulations without prior parliamentary consideration, subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.

 Geographical scope

 The regulations covered England only (the rules in Scotland, Wales and Northern Ireland differed).
-They also extended to any aircraft while in English airspace that took off from or is to land in England, as well as any vessel in UK territorial waters adjacent to England, apart from vessels just passing through.
+They also extended to any aircraft while in English airspace that took off from or was to land in England, as well as any vessel in UK territorial waters adjacent to England, apart from vessels just passing through.